 The Spitjack caters to every type of brunch gal out there, serving everything from breakfast bowls, to sweet and savoury indulgences, and all of the classic brunch staples in between.
 The Spitjack is new to Cork, and its clean and simple modern atmosphere makes a perfect backdrop for the Instagram-worthy picture of the Very Berry Açaí Bowl we’re already dreaming of ordering!

 Named after a navigation tool once used on ships, The Sextant is smartly positioned on the corner of Albert St. and Albert Quay, right by the docks.
 The french toast and the eggs Benedict come highly recommended.
 Your trip to The Sextant may take a bit of coordination between you and your crew as they only serve brunch on Sundays!
 (On Sundays, we have brunch.))

 The Castle Cafe is located in Blackrock Castle (okay… who wouldn’t want to have brunch in a castle?!).
 The menu lists some unique dishes including corn and feta cakes and ricotta pancakes burnt pineapple and the place is said to be buzzing 7 days a week.

 If one of the above sounds like your egg and avocado mecca?
 Why not set up a GirlCrew event and get the gang together over mimosas and french toast.
-Didn’t see your favourite brunch spot?
+Didn’t see your favorite place in our best brunch spots in Cork?
 Pop it in the comments!
 And if you’re heading out for brunch in Cork this weekend, be sure to snap some photos!
 Share them with us by tagging @GirlCrewHQ or use #GirlCrew.
-And remember, there has never been a sadness that can’t be cured by breakfast food….
-We’ll be in Cork ourselves on Thursday so pop along to our super secret member’s party and say Hi
+And remember, there has never been a sadness that can’t be cured by breakfast food.